keu/docs/astro/platform-variables.md

 description: A list of environment variables that are set globally on Astro and should not be modified.
 ---

-As part of the Astro architecture, certain environment variables have preset values that should not be overridden by your organization.
+In Astro, certain environment variables have preset values that are required and should not be overridden by your organization.
 The following table provides information about each global environment variable set by Astronomer.

+For information on setting your own environment variables, see [Environment variables](environment-variables.md).

 :::danger

+The Cloud UI does not currently prevent you from setting these environment variables, but attempting to set them can result in unexpected behavior that can include access problems, missing task logs, and failed tasks.

-Attempting to set these variables can result in unexpected behavior on your Deployments and clusters.
-If you need to set one of these variables for a specific use case, reach out to [Astronomer support](https://cloud.astronomer.io/support).
+If you need to set one of these variables for a particular use case, contact [Astronomer support](https://cloud.astronomer.io/support).

 :::

 ## System environment variables

-The following environment

 | Environment Variable                       | Description                                                                                                          | Value                                   |
 | ------------------------------------------ | -------------------------------------------------------------------------------------------------------------------- | --------------------------------------- |